Do You Want a Non 12 Step Approach to Recovery?

 While 12-step programs follow variations of the steps that were developed for AA, non 12 step step addiction treatment doesn’t.
 This means you will have a wider variety of treatments and aftercare options available.

-You might practice meditation, exercise treatment, yoga, and other spiritual treatments that can help you recover your way.
+You might practice meditation, exercise treatment, and other spiritual treatments that can help you recover your way.

 Some non 12 step addiction treatment programs believe that trauma is an underlying reason for drug addiction.
 To address this trauma and other conditions, counseling is available for those who need it.